matplotlib/matplotlib/doc/users/artists.rst

 (the standard white box with black edges in the typical matplotlib plot, has a ``Rectangle`` instance that determines the color, transparency, and other properties of the Axes.
-These instances are stored as member variables :attr:`Figure.figurePatch
+These instances are stored as member variables :attr:`Figure.patch
-<matplotlib.figure.Figure.figurePatch>` and :attr:`Axes.axesPatch
+<matplotlib.figure.Figure.patch>` and :attr:`Axes.patch
-<matplotlib.axes.Axes.axesPatch>` ("Patch" is a name inherited from
+<matplotlib.axes.Axes.patch>` ("Patch" is a name inherited from
 MATLAB™, and is a 2D "patch" of color on the figure, eg. rectangles, circles and polygons).
 Every matplotlib ``Artist`` has the following properties